Hushpuppi

-Until his arrest by the Dubai Police in June 2020 and subsequent extradition to the United States, Abbas posted pictures and videos of his lavish spending on exotic cars, watches, designer clothes, bags from expensive brands like Gucci, Fendi, and Louis Vuitton and of himself boarding helicopters, with celebrities, footballers, and Nigerian politicians or while on charter jets.
+Before his arrest by the Dubai Police in June 2020 and subsequent extradition to the United States, Abbas was renowned for posting pictures and videos of his lavish spending on cars, watches, designer clothes, bags from expensive brands such as Gucci, Fendi and Louis Vuitton, and of boarding helicopters with celebrities, footballers and Nigerian politicians or on charter jets.
 He claimed to be a real estate developer.
 He also holds a passport from St Kitts and Nevis, which was fraudulently obtained through a sham marriage to a St. Kitts and Nevis citizen.

-On the night his apartment at the Palazzo Versace was raided in an operation code-named Fox Hunt 2, Abbas was arrested alongside eleven others in six simultaneous raids.
-Detectives seized more than 150 million dirham (about $40 million) in cash, 13 luxury cars worth Dh 25 million ($7M), 21 laptops, 47 smartphones, 15 memory storage devices, five external hard drives and 800,000 emails of potential victims alongside suitcases full of cash.
+On the night his apartment at the Palazzo Versace was raided in an operation code-named Fox Hunt 2, Abbas was arrested alongside Young Chainz, Logic, Ziko and Olalekan Ponle in simultaneous raids.
+Detectives seized more than 150 million dirhams (about $40 million) in cash, 13 luxury cars worth Dh 25 million ($7 million), 21 laptops, 47 smartphones, 15 memory storage devices, five external hard drives and 800,000 emails of potential victims.
 The arrest was part of an FBI investigation that indicted him as being a "key player" in a transnational cybercrime network that provided "safe havens for stolen money around the world."

 Early life

-Many news platforms have reported that Abbas was once a second-hand clothes seller in Lagos.
+Several popular news platforms have reported that Abbas was once a second-hand clothes trader in Lagos, Nigeria.
 Abbas prided himself on his humble beginnings.
-Hushpuppi's close associate, Mompha once revealed that his dad is still a cab driver in Lagos.

-Citing interviews with old neighbours of Abbas, TheCable.ng reported that Abbas had a reputation as a "Yahoo Yahoo boy" a local name for a cybercriminal, was not supported by his mother, had not lifted any of his old friends from poverty, and had ignored multiple warnings regarding his lifestyle.
+Hushpuppi's close associate Mompha, once revealed that his father is a cab driver in Lagos.TheCable.ng reported that Abbas had a reputation as a "Yahoo Yahoo boy" a local Nigerian title for a cybercriminal, was not supported by his mother, had not lifted any of his old friends from poverty, and had ignored multiple warnings regarding his lifestyle.

-He is the subject of a 2017 song "Telli Person" by Nigerian singer Timaya featuring Olamide and Phyno, with whom he had a long-running feud.
+He is the subject of the 2017 song "Telli Person" by Nigerian singer Timaya featuring Olamide and Phyno, with whom he had a long-running feud.
 The song contained lyrics directed toward Abbas indirectly accusing him of being a swindler and lavishing his money on designer clothes instead of investing in profitable ventures and warning him that he would soon be caught by authorities.
 Many viewed the song as a prophetic warning that was fulfilled with his arrest.